As an Amazon Associate we earn from qualifying purchases.

 Step 1: Place Mat on a Baking Sheet in Oven

-First, we reopen those pores so we can get access to the oil stuck in the mat.
+First, I reopen those pores so I can get access to the oil stuck in the mat.

 Second, any fats that are solid at room temperature will be liquified, allowing easier application of cleaning products.